centering prayer

-This type of prayer is often used in conjunction with a desired stretch of time.
-If it's new to you, perhaps begin with a five minute goal and increase from there.
-A timer is useful so that you can relax and not worry about time passing.
+This type of prayer is often delimited by set stretch of time.
+If it's new to you, perhaps begin with five minutes and increase from there.
+A timer is useful so that you can relax and not worry about time passing; give it a gentle ending sound.
 This is a practice that takes practice...give yourself permission to take it slowly.

 ____________________________

-Begin with breath -- inhale, hold, exhale -- a few times until you have fully arrived in this intention.
+Begin with breath -- inhale, hold, exhale -- come to stillness.

 Choose a Scripture passage, one that's not too long, perhaps a favorite, one that describes a longing, or one you've been studying.

-Read the passage three times, slowly, aloud if you like, noticing the word that is the theme, or that stands out to you.
+Read the passage three times, slowly, aloud if you like, noticing a word or phrase that stands out to you.

-When your timer dings, close with a prayer asking God to continue to enlarge what He has uncovered for you during this time, journaling about anything you gleaned
+When your timer dings, close by asking God to continue to reveal what He has uncovered for you during this time, maybe journaling about anything you gleaned.

 Adapted from Calhoun, Adele Ahlberg.
 Spiritual Disciplines Handbook: Practices that Transform Us.
 InterVarsity Press, Westmont, IL 2005.